What are the different types of plastics?

 Information on the types of plastic and what they are used for can be found on WRAP’s Clear on Plastic website.

-Biodegradable packaging is designed to break down quicker than traditional plastics.
-It can't currently be collected for recycling so please put them into your rubbish bin.
+Biodegradable plastic is designed to break down more quickly than traditional plastics but still causes harm to the environment if littered and it can't currently be collected for recycling so please put them into your rubbish bin.

-Compostable plastics are designed to decompose in certain composting conditions.
-Compostable liners can be used to line your food caddy, but currently we do not have any facilities able to process compostable plastics such as coffee cups or trays, so these should be placed in your home compost bin or rubbish bin.
+Compostable plastics are designed to fully decompose in composting conditions.
+Compostable liners can be used to line your food caddy, but currently, we do not have any facilities able to process compostable plastics such as coffee cups or trays.
+Products that are labelled as “home compostable” can be placed in your home compost bin.
+Home compostable or industrially compostable packaging must be placed in your rubbish bin.

 Reducing your plastic use